byronwall/data-viz/README.md

 - Debounce the slider on the summary table to prevent too many re-renders
 - Show the total row count somewhere on the summary table
 - Verify that null detection is working correctly
+- Fire a resize event when the sidebar is resized or hidden